Go variants: Batoo

 Batoo is a modern Korean variant.
-The name stems from a combination of the Korean words baduk and juntoo (“battle”).
+The name stems from a combination of the Korean words baduk and juntoo ("battle").
 It is played entirely in cyberspace, and differs from standard Go in a number of ways, most noticeably in the way in which certain areas of the board are worth different points values.
-The other principal difference is that both players place three stones before the game begins, and may also place a special “hidden stone”, which affects the board as a regular stone but is invisible to the opponent.
+The other principal difference is that both players place three stones before the game begins, and may also place a special "hidden stone", which affects the board as a regular stone but is invisible to the opponent.
 Batoo became a short-lived fad among young people in Korea around 2011.

 Variants altering the rules of play

-First Capture
+First capture

 The first player to capture a stone wins.
 It was invented by Japanese professional Yasutoshi Yasuda, who describes it in his book Go As Communication.
-Yasuda was inspired by the need for a medium to address the problem of bullying in Japan, but soon found that "First Capture" also works as an activity for senior citizens and even developmentally delayed individuals.
+Yasuda was inspired by the need for a medium to address the problem of bullying in Japan, but soon found that "first capture" also works as an activity for senior citizens and even developmentally delayed individuals.
 He sees it as a game in its own right, not just as a prelude to Go, but also as a way to introduce simple concepts that lead to Go.
-For the latter purpose, he recommends progressing to "Most Capture", in which the player capturing the most stones wins.
+For the latter purpose, he recommends progressing to "most capture", in which the player capturing the most stones wins.
 This variation is often called Atari Go in the West, where it is becoming increasingly popular as a preliminary means of introducing Go itself to beginners, since, afterward, it is natural to introduce the idea of capturing territory, not just the opponent's stones.

-Miai-Go

-In Miai-Go, each player plays two moves at once, and their opponent decides which of the two should stay on the board.